 Author

-Aimee Soodan has experience in all areas of compensation and benefits with a concentration in US and international equity and executive compensation and provides holistic advice and counseling on all compensation and incentive arrangements, both for employees in and outside the United States.
+Aimee Bell has experience in all areas of compensation and benefits with a concentration in US and international equity and executive compensation and provides holistic advice and counseling on all compensation and incentive arrangements, both for employees in and outside the United States.
 She is exceptionally well-versed with respect to the tax, legal and administrative aspects of global equity programs.
-Ms. Soodan is Director of the Global Equity Organization's US Midwest Chapter, serves on the National Association of Stock Plan Professionals’ Executive Advisory Committee and is an adjunct professor at the Center for Tax Law & Employee Benefits at The John Marshall Law School in Chicago.
+Aimee serves on the National Association of Stock Plan Professionals’ Executive Advisory Committee, served as the Director of the Global Equity Organization's US Midwest Chapter for over a decade, and taught international employee benefits courses as an adjunct professor at the Center for Tax Law & Employee Benefits at the University of Illinois Chicago School of Law.
+Aimee is a recognized practitioner by Chambers US 2024 with clients noting, "We value Aimee's insight and awareness on what we are trying to accomplish through our programs.
+She is very responsive."